Nereuxofficial/rust-template/Readme.md

 # Bene's rust-template
-My template for all my rust projects.
+My minimalistic template for all my rust projects.
+It includes QOL crates like tracing and color_eyre and if async is enabled, tokio.

 It uses [cargo-generate](https://github.com/cargo-generate/cargo-generate) to create a new project.

 # Help